peteroome/peteroome.github.com/_posts/2020-02-29-automating-our-weekly-groceries-version-1.md

 In my mind, the simplest next step would be the automation of getting a grocery list into our spreadsheet in the first place.
 First from Mealime, but in the future we would like to use recipes from other sources too.

 I'll post again when we've made some progress on this.

+**Let me know if you have any thoughts on any of this - I would love to speak with you.
+You can email me at <a href="mailto:pete.roome@gmail.com?subject=I%20hate%20grocery%20shopping%20too%E2%80%A6" target="_blank">pete.roome@gmail.com</a>**